oerdnj/dp2025/main.typ

     caption: [Output of the `lscpu` command after disabling the Intel Turbo-Boost and the Hyper-Threading], ) <lscpu>

-The testing command has been limited to the selected CPU using the `taskset -c 0,1,3,6,9,10` command, and the hyperfine (https://github.com/sharkdp/hyperfine) – a command-line benchmarking tool that provides statistical analysis - has been used to run the commands several times in a row.
+The testing command has been limited to the selected CPU using the `taskset -c 0,1,3,6,9,10` command, and the hyperfine#footnote[https://github.com/sharkdp/hyperfine] – a command-line benchmarking tool that provides statistical analysis - has been used to run the commands several times in a row.

 In the local testing, the key generation times, signing and verification times has been tested using the real DNS zones of various sizes located on the `tmpfs` file system.
 The `tmpfs` file system is located in the memory of the operating system, thus it removes the effects of the solid state disk latency.